Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

 While actively coding, IDEs will greatly help in navigating the procedure index.
-If you're not using an IDE, we could write `client.p.submission.<TAB>` in an interactive Python REPL terminal session to see all the submission-related procedures.
+If you're not using an IDE, we could write `client.p.submission.<TAB>` in an interactive Python REPL terminal session to view all the submission-related procedures.

 ::